alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Deploy and configure the firewall by running `./Setup_SHM_Firewall.ps1 -shmId <SHM ID>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + This will take **about 10 minutes** to run.

-## Deploy logging

-+ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-+ Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
-+ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-  + Pick the Azure account that you are building the environment with when asked to log in
-  + NB.
-If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-+ Deploy and configure logging by running `./Setup_SHM_Logging.ps1 -shmId <SHM ID>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
-+ This will take **several minutes** to run.

-### Troubleshooting
-The API call that installs the logging extesnions to the VMs times out after a few minutes, so you may get some extension installation failure messages.
-If so, try re-running the logging set up script.
-In most cases the extensions have actually been successfully installed.

 ## Deploy Python/R package repositories
 We currently support two different types of package repositories: